Unveiling Overlooked Performance Variance in Serverless Computing: Methodology

-\textbf{RQ1:} \textit{To what extent the current literature has tackled the variance of serverless function performance?} This RQ investigates whether and how researchers take the variance of serverless function performance into account when studying serverless computing.
+\textbf{RQ1 (Current literature):} \textit{To what extent has the current literature addressed the variance of serverless function performance?} This RQ investigates whether and how researchers consider the performance variance of serverless functions when studying serverless computing, given that performance variance has been a well-known issue in SE.

-\textbf{RQ2:} \textit{How variable is the performance of serverless functions?} This RQ aims to unveil the magnitude of the variance of serverless function performance.
+\textbf{RQ2 (Variance measurement):} \textit{How variable is the performance of serverless functions?} Despite the well-known performance variance issue, the magnitude of this variance in serverless computing remains unclear.
+If the variance is substantial, researchers and developers cannot disregard it during the development of serverless computing-based applications.
+This RQ aims to fill this knowledge gap and provide actionable insights for stakeholders.

-\textbf{RQ3:} \textit{What are the distribution characteristics of serverless function performance?} We further analyze the distribution characteristics of the performance results.
-The characteristics can help researchers and engineers to select suitable statistical techniques to report a reliable overall result based on the variable serverless function performance of multiple runs.

-\textbf{RQ4:} \textit{How reliable is the serverless function performance at different repetitions?} This RQ aims to explore the reliability of serverless function performance obtained at different repetitions.
-Moreover, we aim to provide implications on how to determine the appropriate number of repetitions, so as to obtain a more reliable performance.
+\textbf{RQ3 (Reliability and repetitions):} \textit{How reliable are the serverless function performance results obtained from different repetitions?} This RQ aims to explore the reliability of serverless function performance across multiple repetitions, highlighting the importance of repetition settings on the reliability of performance results.
+Additionally, it seeks to provide guidance on determining the appropriate number of repetitions needed to achieve more reliable performance measurements.